glozow/bitcoin-notes/transaction-lifecycle.md

 have changed, and the script cache has not evicted this transaction's entry, it doesn't need to run script checks again - it just [uses the script cache](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.cpp#L1419-L1430)!

+## After Consensus

+Once a transaction has been included in a Proof of Work-valid block accepted by the network, it is said to be _confirmed_ and we might begin to consider the transfer of ownership completed.
+As more Proof of Work-valid blocks are built on top of the block which contains the transaction, it has more _confirmations_, and we can be reasonably certain that the money has changed hands for good.

+Measuring the _finality_ of a transaction using the amount of work done on top of it - commonly quantified by its number of confirmations - makes sense, because it represents the chances of the transaction getting deleted when the network accepts a competing chain (aka fork) that doesn't have this transaction in it.
+We assume that there is no other way to reverse the transaction.

+Of course, intentional forks are also possible, and we can measure the probability of one happening based on the economic cost to create them.
+This also means that we should factor transaction volume into our measurement of finality; security is economics.
+If we received a $100 million transaction 3 blocks ago, we might want to hold off on popping the champagne, as it could still be economic for the sender to try to reverse the transaction by mining (or bribing miners to mine) a new fork with more work.

 ### State Changes and Persistence to Disk